You’re cooking a turkey, and it’s just about done, but wait, is it done at 165° or 180°? We’ve got the answer for you!

 Final Thoughts on Is Turkey Done at 165° or 180°F

-Overall, turkey is done when it reaches an internal temperature of 165°F in its breasts.
-At this time, you can remove it from the oven even if you see pink juices in the pan.
+Overall, turkey is done when it reaches an internal temperature of 165°F. At this time, you can remove it from the oven even if you see pink juices in the pan.
 If you truly want to cook your dark meat to 180°F, you can do so, but either remove or tent the turkey breasts to prevent them from getting dry.